• 'Tom has excellent knowledge and a keen attention to detail. Tom provides excellent written submission in complex areas of law.' Chambers UK 2023

 This podcast forms part of a 4-part series on the use of drill music in criminal trials, in which Oliver speaks with senior and junior counsel about their experiences with drill music in court.In this final part, Oliver Mosley speaks with Fallon Alexis<

-• An intelligent, confident and efficient junior barrister who brings his ability to master and deliver a case quickly and effectively, to the area of professional regulation.
+• An intelligent, confident and efficient junior barrister who brings his ability to master and deliver a case persuasively and effectively, to the area of professional regulation.

 Overview

-Tom Broomfield is experienced in a spectrum of tribunals within the regulatory sphere.
+Tom Broomfield is experienced in a wide range of regulatory tribunals.
 He mines his experience of representing regulators to advise and represent professionals and firms from the financial, legal and healthcare professions.
 He provides advice and representation on a host of areas within the field and is experienced in conducting every type of hearing at each stage of a case.

 Experience